indianeagle4599/Major-Project/README.md

-# Sentiment Analysis Major Project
+# Sentiment Analysis on Social Media

 This repository contains the codes and models used for creation and deployment of a Sentiment Analysis project based on text.